-However, rather than making it clear I should break this relationship off and not look back, the message I got was that this is just how real relationships are.
-I started accepting the sadness of a relationship that felt one-sided and reasoning that, well, relationships mean sacrifice and sometimes that sacrifice is your happiness.
-It got to the point where my TikTok and Instagram algorithms were constantly serving me content about "how to tell if he’s pulling away" and "how to lean into your feminine energy" or parodic videos of the "bare minimum boyfriend."
-And I hate to say it, but I ate it up.
+However, rather than making it clear I should break this relationship off and not look back, the messaging I got was that this is just how real relationships are.
+I started accepting the sadness of a relationship that feels one-sided and reasoning that, well, relationships mean sacrifice and sometimes that sacrifice is your happiness.
+It got to the point where my TikTok and Instagram algorithms were constantly serving me content about "how to tell if he’s pulling away" and "how to lean into your feminine energy" or parodic videos of the "bare minimum boyfriend".
+And I hate to say it but I ate it up.

-Was I internalizing stereotypical hetero values and living by them in my heteronormative queer relationship?
+Was I internalising stereotypical hetero values and living by them in my heteronormative queer relationship?
 Yes, I believe I was.
 What can I say?
 The allure of a relationship that, if you squint, fits into age-old traditions of what love and family look like is strong.
-And raging against the institution of marriage and compulsory cis-het monogamy becomes lonely as you get older and everyone begins to fit into seemingly perfect couples.
+And raging against the institution of marriage and compulsory cis-het monogamy becomes lonely as you get older and everyone begins to fit into seemingly perfect, matchy couples.
 But while it turns out that playing at heterosexuality wasn’t for me, that doesn’t automatically mean that dating straight men isn’t, either.
-With Miley Cyrus releasing Flowers and the new Shakira diss track, it feels like women who date men are realizing that the institution of heterosexuality is making many people miserable and reassessing their own skepticism about dating men.
+Ultimately, straight women are coming to similar conclusions to me, whether that's Miley Cyrus releasing Flowers or a Shakira diss track.
+It feels like women who date men are realising that the institution of heterosexuality is making many people miserable and reassessing their own scepticisms about dating men.

 The heterosexuality discourse is at its peak, so much so that it's been picked up and dissected by journalists like Moya Lothian-McLean in The Guardian and Eloise Hendy in The Independent.
 Both of these writers essentially argue that performatively despairing about heterosexuality calcifies rather than challenges the uneven power dynamics at play between men and women in relationships, and assumes that cis-het men are incapable of change.

 In queer circles, we talk about the differences between sexual attraction and romantic attraction and how these don’t always line up in expected ways.
-I’m learning to accept that this is the case for me and I am working to embrace the nuances of my sexuality.
-Part of dating and experimenting for me is realizing that, even if my romantic interest lies mostly in women and queer people who have lifestyles similar to mine, I can still casually date straight guys.
+Ultimately I’m learning to accept that this is the case for me and to embrace the nuances of my sexuality.
+Part of dating and experimenting for me is realising that, even if my romantic interest lies mostly in women and queer people who have lifestyles similar to mine, that doesn’t preclude me from casually dating straight guys.
 After all, some of our best dating experiences can come from the hours spent with people we’re attracted to but won’t ever develop feelings for.